Who Can Help With a Human Rights Case?

-Sarah Teal Legal Services May Be Available to Help Resolve Human Rights Disputes Involving Racism, Agism, Sexism, Nepotism, or Other Issues!
+The Office of Sarah Teal Legal Services May Be Available to Help With Disputes Alleging Human Rights Violations.

 In Ontario, all people are entitled to protection against various forms of mistreatment as per the Human Rights Code, R.S.O.
 1990, c.
 H.19 which prescribes that five (5) key areas of concern are protected from discrimination.
 The five (5) key protected include services, accommodations, employment, contractual relationships, and vocational associations.

 In seeking protections under the Human Rights Code, an Application can be brought to the Human Rights Tribunal of Ontario which will review the complaint, hear arguments from advocates, and adjudicate a decision with available remedies ranging from an Order of monetary compensation and/or forms of alternate resolution.

 In addition to protections against discrimination, the Human Rights Code also includes provisions for protection against reprisal for seeking the protections provided for by the Human Rights Code.
 The reprisal protection assures that those who bring complaints to the Human Rights Tribunal of Ontario shall be free to do so without fear of recourse including intimidation or other wrongful responsive hardships.

 Generally, with some exceptions, in regards to the five (5) key areas, the Human Rights Code states:

 Every person has a right to equal treatment with respect to services, goods and facilities, without discrimination because of race, ancestry, place of origin, colour, ethnic origin, citizenship, creed, sex, sexual orientation, gender identity, gender expression, age, marital status, family status or disability.

 Human Rights Issues Include:

 Protection Against Racism

 Ensures proper treatment for people of all colour.